abbaspour/replate/readme.md

 - Externalize configuration via public/auth_config.json and .env; never hardcode secrets or client IDs.
 - For SPA routing, ensure not_found_handling = "single-page-application" in wrangler.toml.
 - Use Hono for Workers, React 19 for SPAs, and @auth0/auth0-react v2.4 patterns shown here.
-- Keep tokens’ custom claims under https://replate.dev/ namespace as referenced.
-- Validate access control using scope and, for Business, org_id and https://replate.dev/org_role claims.
 - Generate `index.html` that loads a root React bundle, defines a #root element, and fetches `/auth_config.json` at startup to init Auth0.
 - Implement an AuthProvider component exposing isAuthenticated, user, login, logout, getAccessTokenSilently.
 - Implement ProtectedRoute that waits for Auth0 to initialize and then either renders children or triggers loginWithRedirect.
-- Keep configuration externalized in public/auth_config.json; do not hardcode client IDs or domain names.
+- Keep configuration externalized in `public/auth_config.json`; do not hardcode client IDs or domain names.

 ## Authorization Model